 First of all, I have missed some fundamentals that are in most medium-scale builds.
-Development techniques that would be expected of me from most, if not all, employers.
+Web development techniques that would be expected of me from most, if not all, employers.

 Being able to handle APIs is fairly common in builds today.
 The way it made me freeze when reading I was expected to build a block that made API calls showed I had zero knowledge in the area and I need to spend more time on it.

-As well as that, I worked out that, yes, I do want to move into a lead role.
-I want to be given the chance to teach someone new to development.
+As well as that, I worked out that, yes, I do want to move into a lead web developer job.
+I want to be given the chance to teach someone new to web development.
 To be able to do that effectively I need to be able to explain my code and have a strong understanding of the fundamentals of web development.

 So this is where my time has been focussed recently.
 In my work, I am now taking on more (and therefore handing off less) work involving search, filtering, and APIs.
 My side projects are now focused on building a complete WordPress boilerplate that includes all aspects of a modern web build.

 Fail fast, fail often.
 It helps you identify where your weaknesses are.
 I know where some of mine are now and the next steps are to strengthen those weaknesses, as well as find more.

 Looking for web design or branding serivces in Inverness?

 Choose from the options below, if you are looking for expert web development, or finely crafted branding services.